ob1-s/prime-pods-env/README.md

 - [ ] terminate all pods if it fails to provision `min_pods`
 - [ ] test with `-n` > 1
 - [ ] add dependencies such as prime-cli
+- [ ] refactor it to be a custom Env Class

 ## Acknowledgement